 A combination of carbohydrates and protein is ideal for pre-workout meals.
 Fat can also be beneficial, but be sure to eat these foods at least two hours before exercise.

 If you can't figure out what is the best choice for you, your best bet is to experiment with different options and see how your body reacts during your workout ...
-There are so many options, so you are bound to find the one that suits you, whether in terms of nutritional intake, energy gain, or simply food taste!
+There are a lot of options, so you are bound to find the one that suits you, whether in terms of nutritional intake, energy gain, or simply food taste!